 - Sign in to Google Surveys.

-- Click on the survey you want to view on the survey dashboard.
+- Click the survey you want to view on the survey dashboard.

-- Click on the inferred demographic segments on the left-hand pane to segment the data by: inferred age, gender, or geography.
+- Click the inferred-demographic segments in the left-hand pane to segment the data by inferred age, gender, or geography.

 To export your data: